MV Agusta 750 Sport America: Hansen & Schneider special models

 The importer for Germany, Hansen GmbH in Baden-Baden, arranged the production of special models in 1976 with the consent of the factory.
 These were "luxury sports machines", and the impression was created that these motorcycles were made more as a kind of hobby than commercial reasons.
 The displacement was increased over the factory 837 cc.
-At the same time, the crankshaft was changed, Mahle pistons and a sportier camshaft fitted.
+At the same time, the crankshaft was changed, Mahle pistons and sportier camshafts were fitted.

 The standard suspension (steering head angle 63 degrees, caster 110 mm) with Ceriani fork front (125 mm travel) and Sebac gas struts rear (70 mm travel) were retained.
 Only the 1000 Agostini got the Magni frame and was thus nearly 20 kg lighter than a comparable production model.
 The new models which were officially offered only in Germany, but were available worldwide through Hansen, were: